Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: A Theoretical Model of Institutional Leeway

 Finally, we decompose the court challenge process into five components: the probability that a legal challenge is possible, the probability that a challenge is made when possible, the probability that a court sides with plaintiffs, the expected remedy a court orders in those cases, and the probability and expected effect of a challenge based on the federal VRA.
 The latter applies only to states previously subject to DOJ preclearance.
 Each of these five components has a parametric specification, detailed in Appendix~\ref{sec-app-game}.
 The partisan control of state courts is accounted for in the specification of these various components, thus allowing judicial polarization to enter the picture without assuming absolute strategic coordination between the state party and its allies in the judiciary.
+Overall, the court challenge process is not modeled strategically, since non-party actors are more often than not the ones that initiate litigation, and have different incentives than the party actors.

 All in all, the game specification depends on 19 parameters which govern the moves by nature, with most of these parameters relating to the court challenge process.
 Rather than fix these parameters to arbitrary constants, we place a prior distribution on each parameter over a range of probable values.
-We simulate 100 different draws from this joint prior distribution; each draw generates a slightly different game specification.
-We then average our results across the random draws.
+We simulate 200 different draws from this joint prior distribution; each draw generates a slightly different game specification.
+We then average our results across the random draws.\footnote{We average, rather than propagating each draw through the estimation step.
+This has computational benefits and reduces the complexity of an outcome model (the outcome model would need to account for a different scale of treatment values across different draws).
+More importantly, however, the variation in the estimated equilibria, as described below, is quite small compared to other sources of uncertainty.}